 Roaming predators, a limited underground water supply, and the abundance of a poisonous plant known locally as Gifblaar or Otjikurioma continue to impact commercial farming operations in rural communal areas.

-Speaking to NBC news, A young communal farmer at Otjovakuatjiti in the Otjombinde Constituency, Kuhepa Marenga said it is not profitable to farm with stud breed in the communal areas.
+Speaking to NBC News, a young communal farmer at Otjovakuatjiti in the Otjombinde Constituency, Kuhepa Marenga, said it is not profitable to farm with stud breeds in the communal areas.

 Marenga noted that they started off with a small number of white Brahman stud cattle with his late father, Karii Marenga, more than 25 years ago.